hozt/hozt.github.io/about.md

 ---

-**John Doe (Developer)**
+**Angel Gomez (Developer)**
-John has excellent skills in coding and a passion for web design, John specializes in creating dynamic, user-friendly websites.
+Angel has excellent skills in coding and a passion for web design, Angel specializes in creating dynamic, user-friendly websites.
 His expertise in both front-end and back-end development ensures our projects are not only visually appealing but also functionally robust.

 ---

-**John Doe (Designer)**
+**Danish Janson (Designer)**
-John's expertise in UX/UI design is evident in her ability to create seamless online experiences.
+Danish's expertise in UX/UI design is evident in her ability to create seamless online experiences.
 He combines aesthetic sensibility with user-centered design principles to enhance usability and satisfaction.